 You can post your keyword or phrase on Reddit in the test subreddit.
 You should expect an email from F5Bot a couple minutes after you do.

-Additionally, if a keyword is hit more than 50 times in a 24 hour period, it will be disabled.
-You can manually re-add the keyword from your account.
+Additionally, each tier has a daily limit on how many alerts a single keyword can generate in a 24 hour period, as well as a daily limit on the total number of alerts across your whole account.
+A keyword that goes over its limit will be disabled.
+You can manually re-enable it from your account.
 Keep in mind that F5Bot is designed to alert you about fairly uncommon keywords or phrases.
 If you're trying to monitor a very popular brand, this might not be the right tool for you.

 See here for more info on paid tiers.